European Investment Bank: Leadership

+Nadia Calviño has been appointed as the president of the European Investment Bank in 2024.
+This appointment follows her nomination by the Spanish government in August 2023 and the endorsement of the German and Belgian governments.
+The Economic and Financial Affairs Council granted approval to her candidacy in early December 2023.
+Calviño had previously held the position of First Deputy Prime Minister of Spain from July 2021 and served as Minister of Economy from 2018 until December 2023.

 Publications and multimedia

 The European Investment Bank publishes a wide range of reports, studies, essays, surveys and working papers aimed at professionals and the general public.
 All publications are available free of charge on the Publications page of the EIB website, in their digital formats: PDF, e-book or online with a limited number of print publications available free of charge.

 Annual reports

 The EIB publishes annual reports including the Activity Report, the Financial report, the Statistical Report, the Investment Report and the Sustainability Report which cover the main activities of the bank.

 Surveys

 European Investment Bank does research in several areas.
-The EIB Group Survey on Investment and Investment Finance (EIBIS) collects information from around 12,500 firms each year across Europe to identify the needs of businesses across all 27 EU Member States.
-The Central Eastern and South-Eastern Europe (CESEE) Bank Lending Survey is a biannual survey covering around 15 international Banking groups and 85 local subsidiaries or independent local Banks.
-The Climate Survey, which started in 2018, explores what citizens in all EU Member States, the United Kingdom, China and the United States think about climate change and related issues.
-The 2020-2021 edition found that more than 75% of people in Europe and 94% in China feel the impact of climate change in their everyday lives.
-In the US, 72% of people say that climate change affects their daily lives.